Primary navigation

 _meta["openai/widgetDescription"]Resource contentsstringHuman-readable summary surfaced to the model when the component loads, reducing redundant assistant narration.

-The openai/widgetCSP object supports:
+The standard _meta.ui.csp object supports:

-• connect_domains: string[] – domains the widget may contact via fetch/XHR.
+• connectDomains: string[] – domains the widget may contact via fetch/XHR.

-• resource_domains: string[] – domains for static assets (images, fonts, scripts, styles).
+• resourceDomains: string[] – domains for static assets (images, fonts, scripts, styles).

-• frame_domains?: string[] – optional list of origins allowed for iframe embeds.
-By default, widgets cannot render subframes; adding frame_domains opts in to iframe usage and triggers stricter app review.
+• frameDomains?: string[] – optional list of origins allowed for iframe embeds.
+By default, widgets cannot render subframes; adding frameDomains opts in to iframe usage and triggers stricter app review.

 Tool results